KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2026/08/12

+- Fixes an issue where some visual effects of the Ultimate for the character "Gilgamesh (Destruction: Lightning)" displayed abnormally under specific circumstances when using mobile devices.

+- Fixed an issue in the Simulated Universe: Swarm Disaster gameplay where the game progress may become abnormal under specific circumstances when the Dice Effect is "Propagation: Spinal Cord Regrown."

 ■2026/07/29

 - Fixes an issue in the "Currency Wars" gameplay where rewards displayed abnormally when obtaining the Destiny Component "Curse: Holy Grail."